Best time to publish on Social Media

 Every social media platform has its own peak time when posts get more engagement.
 This makes sense since the type of person that uses each social media network varies.
 Social channels are in some way different one of the other.

 For example, LinkedIn is a platform for finding careers and posting about business.
 Because of this, peak times for LinkedIn will likely be during business hours.
 However, Facebook and Instagram are more social platforms.
-You might find the highest activity early in the morning when people are commuting and later at night when people are home from work.
+You might find the highest activity early in the morning when people are commuting and later at night when people are home.

 Know your audience